bjrhodes/bjrhodes.github.io/_posts/2014-08-22-Continuos-Deployment.md

 ## I'm sold. how do I get there?

 There is no hard-and-fast solution, every product is different and offers slightly different challenges, but a wealth of tools exist to make the process a smooth one.
-We reccomend starting with finding the easy gains in your release flow.
+I recommend starting with finding the easy gains in your release flow.
 Instead of FTP'ing files over the top of your live code, upload to a new folder and deploy with a release script. this can be as simple as a bash script that sets file permissions on your new folders and then renames into your live path.
 A similar rollback script can get you out of trouble fast.
 At the same time, start adding tests to your codebase and